mindyruan/APCSFinalProject/README.md

 - Removed a few walls for the ghosts!
 Quite possibly the final version of the map.
 - Figured out how to remove the food in the walls!
 Successfully removed 3 test foods; now working on removing the rest of them
 - Removed all the food in the walls by manually finding each coordinate of each food (rest in peace)

+January 17, 2015 (forgot to update this day, but did work)
+- Created ghosts.
+Cannot get the ghosts to stay within the walls yet, so working on that.
+Made 1 ghost that chases pacman and 2 that is randomly moving.